 - TUM also administers a university-wide service office for disabled and chronically ill students and prospective students Inclusion at TUM

 General information provided by the German Student Union (only available in German):

 Students with long-term or permanent disabilities or health impairments or chronic illnesses often find it difficult to cope with the required workload of a semester.
 Impairments can lead to the fact that certain exam performances cannot be taken under the required conditions.
 Thus, compensation for disadvantages in the form of e.g. more time for exams can be applied for.

 Please contact the faculty representative for chronically ill and handicapped students, Ms. Sibylle Roden-Kinghorst, in good time at the beginning of your first semester with regard to compensation for disadvantages.
-She will advise you in detail about the procedure of applicating for compensation for disadvantages at the Examination Board of the Faculty of Informatics.
+She will advise you in detail about the procedure of applicating for compensation for disadvantages.
+To do so, formulate in an informal letter, addressed to the examination board of the Faculty of Informatics, which type of compensation you are requesting and state reasons for this.
 It is important that your application is supported by a current, detailed medical certification/attest and, if necessary, a copy of your severely disabled pass

 After successful processing of the application, you will receive a letter of approval in which only the type of compensation for disadvantages, but not the medical background, is recorded.
 With this letter, the applicant informs the respective lecturer about the type of measure granted, at the latest when registering for the exami, by presenting this letter.